apache/apisix-website/website/blog/2021-08-14-contributors-the-golden-metric-of-openSource-projects-en.md

 You are welcome to use the Contributor Graph to track your community activity, and any requests or questions are welcome in the Contributor Graph GitHub repository.

-You can visit the Contributor Graph [repository](https://github.com/api7/contributor-graph) by following the link below or by clicking on the original article.
+You can visit the Contributor Graph [repository](https://github.com/api7/contributor-graph).